Mr. Right

 Sometimes, the strong, silent type can be maddening.
 A few miles later, while appreciating the changing colors of the trees against the cloudless sky:

 Me: “Oh my goodness!
 I get it!
-It is such a random thing for me to be doing.
-I bet I’m here and doing this because I’m going to meet Mr. Right (ever the romantic!).
+This is such a random thing for me to be doing.
+I’ll bet I’m here and doing this because I’m going to meet Mr. Right (ever the romantic!).
 This is so cool.
 It is going to make such a great how we met story!
 I can’t wait.
 I’m going to meet Mr. Right.
 Right?”

 Jesus: Silence

-Pulling up to the church, it was clear they knew how to put on a fair!
-The entrance, lined with hundreds upon hundreds of pumpkins, wound downhill to a large tent on the right side of the parking lot.
-Purple, yellow, and cranberry chrysanthemums lined the tables of the food court, and a large stage and seating area was off to the left, next to the bouncy house.
-The festive mood of the surroundings only heightened my excitement of meeting Mr. Right.
+Boy, did this church know how to put on a fair!
+The entrance, lined with hundreds upon hundreds of glowing, orange pumpkins, wound downhill to a large, white canvas tent on the right side of the parking lot.
+Purple, yellow, and burgundy chrysanthemums lined the tables of the food court, and a large stage and seating area was off to the left, next to the bouncy house.
+The festive mood of the surroundings only heightened my excitement at meeting Mr. Right.

-The sweet, buttery smell of kettle-popped popcorn and freshly brewed coffee followed me to my table at the back row of the tent.
-Awesome; from here I can see everything and everyone!
-I found out men are not interested in rosary wrap bracelets, and they avoided my table at all costs.
-The consolation is women are attracted to the colorful glass and stone beads, and my sales were steady.
+The sweet, buttery smell of kettle-popped popcorn and freshly-brewed coffee followed me to my table at the back row of the tent.
+Awesome, from here I can see everything - and everyone!
+I soon found out men are not interested in rosary wrap bracelets, they avoided my table at all costs.
+The consolation, women are attracted to the colorful glass and stone beads, and my sales were steady.

-People gathered in the parking lot behind me, waiting for their turn to go onstage and perform.
+Performers gathered in the parking lot behind me, waiting to go onstage.
 At first I didn’t notice the four elderly gentlemen getting ready for their turn in the spotlight.
 But then they did something that made them stand out.
 Really stand out.
 They put on matching jackets with vertical stripes of white and red and donned coordinating straw hats.
 A barbershop quartet - how about that!

-This small white card had the name of the barbershop quartet in a bold red balloon print.
+This small white card had the name of the barbershop quartet written in a bold, red balloon print.
 Next to it, in smaller print, was just one person's name.
-The man that had been so attentive was none other than . . .
+The man who gave me the card and had been so attentive was none other than . . .
 Mr. Wright!

 Seriously.
 You can’t make this stuff up.
 Well, you could, but no one would find it believable!
 God knew my heart.
 I was sure I was meeting Mr. Right, and God made sure I did.
-He wanted to let me know that He is there, listening and communicating in a concrete way that I would understand.
-All that is required from me is an openness and a trust in His plan.
+He wanted to let me know that he is there, listening and communicating in a concrete way that I would understand.
+All He needs from me is an openness and a trust in his plan.

-I never called the number on that card, but visitors to my home can see it prominently displayed on the front of my refrigerator, a solid reminder that God does know my heart.
+I never called the number on that card, but visitors to my home can see it prominently displayed on the front of my refrigerator, a solid reminder that God knows my heart.
 He hears and answers my prayers, just maybe not in the way I might expect.